Yazidi social organization: Peshimam

+Sheikh Wezir

+The Sheikh Wezir (Şêxê Wezîr) holds one of the highest clerical positions in the Ezidi community.
+He is a member of the Yezidi Spiritual Council and participates in leading religious ceremonies dedicated to the holy sites of Şêşims.
+The Sheikh Wezir also serves as the vizier of the Emir, acting as his counsellor.
+He has to be from the priestly Şemsanî Sheikh lineage of Şêşims, who - in Ezidi sacral texts - is often referred to as “Wezîrê Dîwanê” (Vizier of Divan, lit. “assembly”, “council”).
+Like other members of Lalish’s central spiritual clergy, the Sheikh Wezir is seen as the representative of his ancestor, Şêşims.
+The appointment of the Sheikh Wezir is decided by the Spiritual Council of the Iraqi District.

 Kochek

 The Kocheks are seers who are led by the Baba Sheikh.
 They collect wood and water among other duties they have and they also observe forty-day fasts in winter and summer, perform the duties of an absent Pir or Sheikh.
 They're known for their role as traditional healers and their ability to see into the future and utter prophecies as well as interpreting dreams and communicating with the dead, supernatural and the "World of the Unseen".
 People visit them when they need advice, have dreams or visions and need explanations.
 When consulted, Kocheks ponder or dream over the request or diagnosis until they eventually determine which Yezidi saint may be useful.
 Several saints are associated with healing qualities, including Sheikh Mand for snake bites, Sheikh Mus and Sheikh Hassan for rheumatic and lung problems, Sherfedin for skin-related issues and Sheikh Amadin for stomach pain.